patzly/grocy-android/app/src/main/assets/README.md

 ## Features

-- in-store mode for shopping list with big items
 - translation contribution
 - self-signed certificates
 - help page with note that buttons can be long pressed to get a tip